AlexeyKuzko/ITMO_Suricata-IPS-Docker-Lab/README.md

-# ITMO Network Security | Laboratory Work 1: Introduction to IDS/IPS and Suricata Architecture
+# ITMO Network Security | Suricata IDS/IPS: Docker Lab
-Laboratory work on deploying and testing Suricata in IDS/IPS modes within a Docker environment.
-Includes rule configuration, Docker Compose setup, and traffic blocking verification.
+The project demonstrates the way to install and run Suricata in IPS mode on the Ubuntu host, provides a Docker lab environment with attacker/victim containers, adds EveBox for UI-driven analysis, and provide hands-on experience with both basic rules (ICMP block, HTTP alert) and advanced Nmap scan detection/blocking — all in one cohesive setup.

 ## Practical Part: Installing and Configuring Suricata in IPS Mode on Ubuntu 24.04